severinkaderli/jisho-search/README.md

 # jisho-search
-Small chrome-extension to search a selection on jisho.org
+A tiny Google Chrome Extension that allows you to search a selection on jisho.org.